Home > Eating In > Entrees > Mom’s Italian Gravy

 ingredients for mom's italian gravy.

 • Pork Neck Bones: The use of this unusual part of the pig surely originated with immigrant families only able to afford what the butcher had a hard time selling.
-This meat definitely benefits from the long braise in the gravy, imparting its own succulence to the mix including the collagen adding the silky texture.
-I couldn’t locate any neck bones, so I substituted some cross-cut rib tips which have many of the same qualities.
+This meat benefits from the long braise in the gravy, imparting its succulence to the mix, including the collagen that adds to the silky texture.
+I couldn’t locate any neck bones, so I substituted some cross-cut rib tips with many of the same qualities.

 • Hot Italian Sausage: Johnsonville is the brand I grew up with, but any hot Italian-style sausage would work.
-If you don’t like spicy, using regular Italian sausage is important for those fennel notes, and you can always fine-tune the spice level by adding more or less red pepper flakes.
-Turkey Italian sausage could work for those who prefer to not eat red meat.
+If you don’t like spicy food, regular Italian sausage is important for those fennel notes, and you can always fine-tune the spice level by adding more or fewer red pepper flakes.
+Turkey Italian sausage could work for those who prefer not to eat red meat.

-• Dried herbs: Usually I would use fresh herbs in a homemade sauce, but they would be overpowered in this setting.
-The combination of dried oregano, basil, and parsley blends into the overall flavors harmoniously, so it just works.
-I suggest using ‘freshly dried’ herbs if possible which are usually a deeper green and still have plenty of aromas.
+• Dried herbs: Usually, I would use fresh herbs in a homemade sauce, but they would be overpowered in this setting.
+The combination of dried oregano, basil, and parsley blends the overall flavors harmoniously, so it works.
+I suggest using ‘freshly dried’ herbs, if possible, which are usually a deeper green and still have plenty of aromas.

 How to Make Italian Gravy (or Sauce)